Will-ALVIDI/cppStartingKit/README.md

 `*.sublime-package` like `CCpp.sublime-package` are `*.zip` archive.
 If you want to modify files inside this package you have to follow these steps :
 * Inside your `Sublime Text/Packages` folder you have to find the package you want to modify.
 * Copy and paste it in a safe place and do your tweaks on this copy.
-* To open the package you have to rename it `*.zip` then extract it in the same folder.
+* To open the package you have to rename it in `*.zip` then extract it in the same folder.
 * Inside the extracted folder you will find the editable files.
 * When finished, save your changes.
 * Close Sublime Text.